Julieisbaka/Online-IDE/README.md

 # Online-IDE

-My freind MasterPikachu (You should totally check him out by the way ill put his github tag in the README) requested an online IDE so I made one!
+My friend @MasterPikachu (You should totally check them out!) requested an online IDE so I made one!

+Special thanks to [@MasterPikachu](https://github.com/MasterPikachu) for the inspiration!